 Over the years, I have blogged only occasionally about my hobby of earning frequent flyer miles for travel on the cheap.
-I have been earning miles and points in some form since before I had kids more than a decade ago.
-Friends and frequent readers likely already know that miles and points are critical to funding our family's frequent travels, even if I don't write about it that regularly.
-Travel rewards credit cards are a big part of my overall points-earning strategy.
-I decided it was long overdue to pass on credit card recommendations that have worked for my family and may for yours as well.
+I have been earning miles and points in some form since before I had kids more than a decade and a half ago.
+Friends and frequent readers likely already know that miles and points are critical to funding our family's frequent travels, and travel rewards credit cards are a big part of my overall points-earning strategy.

 Families Need to Get Smarter About Credit Card Rewards for Travel